Fleet Management Glossary

 VED – Vehicle excise duty.

 Whole Life Cost (WLC) – WLC is the sum of the known running costs for a vehicle.
-This usually involves finance rental, service rental, blocked VAT, employer’s national insurance, fuel, administration and insurance.
-WLC is also referred to as total cost of ownership (TCO).
+Usually involving finance, service, blocked VAT, employer’s national insurance, fuel, administration, and insurance.